Free Caption Phones for Seniors with Hearing Loss

 On a captioned phone, the live phone conversation appears as easy-to-read text on a large screen.

-Other than that, it works like a regular telephone—just dial and answer calls as usual.
+Other than that, it works like a regular telephone, dial and answer calls as usual.
 Speak and listen using the phone handset as always.

 These phones are helpful for people with hearing loss, who have difficulty using a standard telephone.

-It gives them a lifeline in case they need to call for help and keeps them connected to family and friends.
+It provides them with a lifeline in case they need to call for help and keeps them connected to their loved ones.

 Free caption phones for seniors with hearing loss are available from several organizations.